Salty Cashew Caramel Cookies are a sweet and salty dream! Gooey caramel and crunchy cashews all wrapped up in a brown sugar cookie!

 Salty Cashew Caramel Cookies

-It’s been far too long since I shared a cookie recipe here on BoB.
-They’re one of my favorite things to bake, so you know it will never be too terribly long between cookie recipes.
-And let me tell you, I’m diving back into cookiedom in a big, big way.
+Cookies are one of my favorite things to bake, so you know it will never be too terribly long between cookie recipes around here.
+And let me tell you, these Salty Cashew Caramel Cookies would be a fantastic addition to your cookie repertoire!

 These chewy, nutty cookies combine two favorites – cashews and caramel – with a salty bite.
 If you’re a sweet and salty fan like I am, then you’re going to adore these cookies.

-If you have access to caramel bits, they’ll work well in these cookies.
-If not, regular soft caramels will certainly work.
+- If you can’t find caramel bits, regular soft caramels will certainly work.
 You’ll just need to cut them into small pieces.
 I usually cut them into about 9 pieces, but you can cut them even smaller if you like.
 Smaller pieces means that the caramel will be better distributed among the cookies.

-If your cookie craving is for something a bit different, give these sweet and salty cookies a try.
-The flavors are irresistible!
+If your cookie craving is for something a bit different, give these Salty Cashew Caramel Cookies a try.
+The bold flavors and the gooey, crunchy texture are irresistible.
 And if your needing cookies for a crowd, you’ll have a whole bunch of happy cookie eaters!